flux-framework/PerfFlowAspect/docs/BasicTutorial.rst

 -  ``after``: The advice is invoked only after the join point.
 -  ``around``: The advice is invoked both before and after the join point.

-The async versions of these pointcut values are also supported in PerfFlowAspect which are: ``before_async``, ``after_async`` and ``around_async``.
+The asynchronous versions of these pointcut values are also supported in PerfFlowAspect, which are: ``before_async``, ``after_async`` and ``around_async``.

 Note: The default pointcut value is ``around``.